 Economizer and return air damper positions shall be controlled by the SAT control loop per Section 5.16.2.

-For units with relief dampers or relief fans
+[ANY BSP BARO RELIEFDMPR DMPR]For units with relief dampers or relief fans

 Minimum outdoor air control is enabled when economizer damper position is less than MOA-P because it cannot be assumed that the combination of the minimum and the economizer outdoor air dampers are providing sufficient outdoor air under these conditions.